Sean Myers

 Survey expectations of long-term inflation are volatile, moving almost 1-1 with expectations of short-term inflation.
 In contrast, for survey expectations of S&P 500 nominal earning growth, almost of all of the movements occur in short-term expectations.

-The Return of Return Dominance: Decomposing the Cross-Section of Prices with Ricardo De la O and Xiao Han (May 2024)
+The Return of Return Dominance: Decomposing the Cross-Section of Prices with Ricardo De la O and Xiao Han (September 2024)

-Revise and Resubmit Journal of Financial Economics
+Accepted Journal of Financial Economics

 2023 Jacobs Levy Center Research Paper Prize for Best Paper; 2023 Marshall Blume Prize in Financial Research